onnela-lab/Beiwe-Analysis/README.md

 - **Install/Load Required R Packages and Set Directories in Rstudio**

-    - Open **Rstudio** and run the following code to install/load all the R packages needed for the Beiwe-Analysis:
+    - Open **Rstudio** and run the following code to install/load all the R packages needed for Beiwe-Analysis:
         ```
         list.of.packages = c(
           "Rcpp",